Women in punk rock: 2000s

 The first Ladyfest was held in August 2000, a DIY collectively organised festival of women in grassroots, punk and DIY music.
 Ladyfest was at its height in this era with few being held in the present day.

+Karen O

+Karen Lee Orzolek (born 1978) rose to prominence as the lead vocalist of Yeah Yeah Yeahs, becoming a key artist of the 2000s garage rock and post-punk revivals, and standing at the forefront of the New York music scene.
+She is known for her energetic live performances, distinctive singing style, and unique fashion sense.

 Carrie Brownstein

 Carrie Brownstein (born 1974) rose to prominence by establishing the riot grrrl all-women punk band Sleater-Kinney with Corin Tucker and Janet Weiss.
 During the early 2010s, Brownstein and Weiss were members of the band Wild Flag.